TheSingingKnight/Cyber-Portfolio/03_Scripting_Automation/README.md

 ---

-**Current Status:** Active revision of foundational modules.
-March 2026 is designated for a "Methodical Maintenance" track, re-establishing core logic alongside primary security lab work.
+**Current Status:** Active revision of foundational modules. **May 2026** is designated for a "Methodical Maintenance" track, re-establishing core logic alongside primary security lab work.